-ESPN just revealed the matchups for the second annual College Football Playoff. #1 Clemson will take on #4 Oklahoma in the Orange Bowl, and #2 Alabama has #3 Michigan State in the Cotton Bowl.
-Both games will be played on December 31, with the final on January 11 in Arizona.
+ESPN has revealed the matchups for the third annual College Football Playoff.
+No. 1 Alabama will face No. 4 Washington, and No. 2 Clemson has No. 3 Ohio State.
+Both games will be played on December 31, with the final on January 9 in Tampa.

 Clemson head coach Dabo Swinney has a bone to pick with all those unethical reporters out there who don’t cover his team exactly the way he wants them to.

 According to South Carolina players, rivalry week allegedly took an ugly, racist turn on Saturday; Clemson head coach Dabo Swinney believes otherwise.